vitalii-komenda/Fun-fun-algorithms/README.md

 [find-all-subarray-by-sum.js](./src/find-all-subarray-by-sum.js) Find all subarray by sum (Two pointers)

 [find-nodes-at-k-distance.js](./src/find-nodes-at-k-distance.js) Find all nodes at K distance starting at N in BST

+[subsets.js](./src/subsets.js) Given a set with distinct elements, find all of its distinct subsets